consoledotdev/home/content/interviews/immudb-jeronimo-irazabal.md

 decentralized, whereas immudb can run on a single server.
 Clients do not need to trust the server because of the underlying verification capabilities.

-There were no other open source databases offering these capabilities.
-The only alternative was to use a blockchain platform, but that comes with much more complexity around storage, notarization, etc.
+When I started to work on immudb, there was nothing else that allowed for single ownership with verification.
+The only alternative was to use a blockchain platform, but that comes with much more complexity, such as smart contracts, limited throughput, wallets etc.

 Another factor was the focus on use cases.
 When you look at the general database landscape, none were being built from scratch with immutability in mind.
 Today,